Hardcover edition, 2012.

 Forensic Facial Reconstruction by Caroline Wilkinson

-Amazing Historical Reconstructions
+Amazing Reconstructions

 Making Faces by John Prag and Richard Neave